Frequently Asked Questions

 A: Under Florida State law, you should receive copies of all HOA legal documents from your realtor or closing attorney.
 PDF files of all documents are available on the "Realtors" page of this website.
 As a guide, the Articles of Incorporation establish the Azalea Pointe Owners Association as a legal entity, the Amended and Revised Bylaws set forth the structure and rules by which the Association shall operate, and the Declaration of Covenants & Restrictions defines the responsibilities and limits on homeowner and Association actions.
 In addition, Florida Statute 720 sets forth laws under which all HOA's must operate in the State of Florida.
 The legal hierarchy is State law, followed by Declaration of Covenants & Restrictions and then Bylaws.
 State law can (and does) change periodically.
 We conscientiously attempt to operate in a lawful and responsible manner at all times.

 A: There is an annual meeting of all homeowners, usually in early-mid November.
-The Board of Directors meets at irregular intervals as needs arise, usually 4-6 times per year.
-You will be notified of all meeting dates and times by email and posted notice on the Community sign board on the south side of Spring Blossom Lane.
+The Board of Directors meets at irregular intervals as needs arise, usually 3-5 times per year.
+You will be notified in advance of all meeting dates and times by email and posted notice on the Community sign board on the south side of Spring Blossom Lane.
 Meetings are open to all homeowners and you will have an opportunity to ask questions and make statements to the board directly.

 Q: How do I get to be on the Board of Directors or a committee?

 A: We are a small community, with ample opportunity for our members to get involved in their immediate community through voluntary service on the Board and its committees.
 Start by attending board meetings.
 Ask questions and make suggestions.
 Each year before the annual meeting (usually held in early-mid November) the Board nominating committee will call for volunteers.
-Written descriptions of Board member, and Association officer positions are available on the "Residents" page of this website.
+Written descriptions of Board members, and Association officer positions are available on the "Residents" page of this website.
 Contact the committee head or any board member to express interest or obtain more information on committee roles and process.

 Q: How much does the HOA cost me?

-A: Homeowner annual assessments for 2020 are less than $50 per month billed annually.
-Our dues have remained stable for the past ten years and the Association enjoys a very sound financial position due to conservative fiscal management and careful cost controls.
+A: Homeowner annual assessments for 2021 are less than $50 per month billed annually.
+Our dues have remained relatively stable for the past ten years and the Association enjoys a very sound financial position due to conservative fiscal management and careful cost controls.
 Under our bylaws, annual assessments can not increase by more than 5% in any year without majority vote of the homeowners.

 Q: Is Azalea Pointe a "Gated" community?